There was a strong wish for a crankset in CNC, in nice and strong - an "own" crankset.

 Is it with steel, aluminium, maybe carbon?

 If you attach two pieces together, welding, pressing or clamping - there is always the risk, that this joint fails.
-The best engineering is, to avoid this joints.
+The best engineering is, to avoid this joint.
 That's why every crankarm is from a single piece of aluminium.

 The raw material is a round profile.
 This promises a solid and ideal structure of the raw aluminum.